 Given the sharp rise in the value of property in many parts of the UK in recent years, many families could find themselves hit by the higher charges after a loved one passes away.

 Obtaining a grant of probate is the process by which someone is given the authority to deal with the property, money and possessions of a person after they die.

 It is usually sought by the executor of a will or a person acting on their behalf.
 Not all estates need to go through probate, with around half of deaths leading to an application for a grant of probate in England and Wales.

 The Ministry of Justice said the measures would also mean that estates worth less than £50,000 – 57% of the total – would pay no fees, while a further 27% would incur a “modest” increase of £85 to £300.

-The changes are part of a drive to reduce the cost of running courts and tribunals to taxpayers.
+The changes which are resulting in the Probate Fees to increase are part of a drive to reduce the cost of running courts and tribunals to taxpayers.

 He said 84% of estates would incur fees of £300 or nothing, and 94% would pay £1,000 or less.

-Read the Full Article by Chris Johnston at the Guardian website
+Read the Full Article “Government plans huge rises in probate fees charged after death” by Chris Johnston at the Guardian website